Late-Onset Retinal Degeneration

 Offers Telehealth

 I’m a retina specialist who takes care of patients who have problems with the back of the eye.
 When a patient comes to see me, I like getting to know them and their history, so that I can tailor their treatment.
 My patients come from a variety of different backgrounds, so I find that I often learn as much from them as they do from me.
 Everybody has a different story and I very much like to learn about the patients to whom I provide care.
 Duke is a great place at which to work and from which to seek treatment because it’s a very collaborative institution.
 Everyone works together to do what’s best for the patient.
 Outside of work, I like to spend as much time as possible with my family.
 I also enjoy cooking, playing sports and watching sports.
 Dr. Jaffe is rated as an Elite provider by MediFind in the treatment of Late-Onset Retinal Degeneration.
-His top areas of expertise are Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Geographic Atrophy, Vitrectomy, and Cataract Removal.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Geographic Atrophy, Vitrectomy, and Cataract Removal.
+Dr. Jaffe is board certified in American Board Of Ophthalmology, Ophthalmology.

 Learn about our expert tiers